bHartiii/Learning_Management_System/README.md

 7. Reset Password API -
     - This API is used to reset the user password after validating jwt token.

-***2.management:***
+***2.Management:***
-- In this management app contains all the model related to Student, Mentor and Course
+- In this Management app contains all the model related to Student, Mentor and Course
-- management app provides APIs for following features:
+- Management app provides APIs for following features:
 1. AddCourseAPIView -
     - This API is used to add course by the admin.
 2. AllCoursesAPIView -